We are a circle of compassionate friends,

 —then we share ourselves and our songs in our communities.

 We connect with the larger web of women inspired by

 Carolyn McDade, Norma Luccock, and others of song and action.

 Our Musical Director

-Susan Summers has been a music therapist working with elders in residential care and hospice care for over 25 years.
+Susan is a certified music therapist who has worked with elders in long-term care and hospice care for over 30 years.
 She is on faculty at Capilano University in the music therapy program and maintains a small private practice in vocal psychotherapy and the use of voice for healing.

 Susan has great depth for the music we sing.
-She joined the Sacred Web Singers in 2007, sang on the 2011 recording of Widening Embrace, and has attended three of Carolyn McDade’s programs.
+She joined the Sacred Web Singers in 2007, sang on the 2011 recording of Widening Embrace, and has attended many of Carolyn McDade’s programs.
 She is inspired by Carolyn’s music and by the opportunity to share music with others as a way to offer needed change in the world.
 She is an excellent musician with a kind heart and a beautiful soul.